gitasaur/triggered/README.md

-# jankins
+# Triggered
-A slower, shitter version of Jenkins that does nothing that Jenkins does, except maybe run some tests and deploy your code
+A small service to catch webhooks, test and deploy your code.
+It's currently sub-average.
+Don't use it.